jiejieTop/mqttclient/README_EN.md

 ![Overall Frame](png/mqttclient.png)

-**Linux, TencentOS tiny, and RT-Thread platforms have been implemented (packages have been made and named `kawaii-mqtt` ).
+**Linux, TencentOS tiny, FreeRTOS, and RT-Thread platforms have been implemented (packages have been made and named `kawaii-mqtt` ).
 In addition, TencentOS tiny's AT framework can also be used (RAM consumption is less than 15K).
 And the stability is excellent!**

 | Platform | Code Location |